Welcome to the COVID-19 Information Hub

 Know the requirements for your health and the safety of our community and complete the training.
 A special training has been designed specifically for students.
 We ask that, before the first day of class, any student who will come to campus or take an in-person class take the time to review the training.

 Every day before coming to campus, all students should complete this self-screening.
 Before the start of class, students may have their temperature checked and be asked to answer the screening questions.
 We recognize that symptoms can onset throughout the day, which is why we are asking them to conduct the self-assessment before coming to campus and then again at the door to ensure that students are still fever free.

 The pledge is a personal commitment to engage in behaviors that support your individual and our community’s health.

-There is a high probability you will have courses delivered in both Canvas and Blackboard during the campus-wide transition to Canvas.
-Please check both canvas.sdsu.edu and blackboard.sdsu.edu.
-Many faculty are still finalizing their courses and will be activating them in the system, and will be in touch with you soon.
+There is a high probability you will have courses delivered in Canvas.
+Please check canvas.sdsu.edu Many faculty are still finalizing their courses and will be activating them in the system and be in touch with you soon.

 Other Important Wellness and Safety Expectations, Resources